Issue Brief: Analysis of Obesity Rates by State

 NEW ANALYSIS RANKS STATES, FINDS 12 TOP EXCEED 30 PERCENT FOR OBESITY

 Twelve states currently have an adult obesity rate above 30 percent, according to a new analysis released by the Trust for America’s Health (TFAH) and the Robert Wood Johnson Foundation (RWJF).
-The analysis used the state obesity rates released made available by the U.S. Centers for Disease Control and Prevention (CDC).
+The analysis used the state obesity rates released by the U.S. Centers for Disease Control and Prevention (CDC).
 Mississippi had the highest rate of obesity at 34.9 percent, while Colorado had the lowest rate at 20.7 percent.
 Twenty-six of the 30 states with the highest obesity rates are in the Midwest and South.

 “Obesity has contributed to a stunning rise in chronic disease rates and health care costs.
 It is one of the biggest health crises the country has ever faced,” said Jeffrey Levi, PhD, TFAH executive director.
 “The good news is that we have a growing body of evidence and approaches that we know can help reduce obesity, improve nutrition and increase physical activity based on making healthier choices easier for Americans.
 The bad news is we’re not investing anywhere near what we need to in order to bend the obesity curve and see the returns in terms of health and savings.”